finbourne/lusid-sdk-csharp-preview/sdk/docs/OrdersApi.md

             var apiInstance = new OrdersApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope to which the order belongs. var code = code_example;  // string | The order's unique identifier.
+            var scope = scope_example;  // string | The scope to which the order belongs. var id = id_example;  // string | The order's unique identifier.
-            var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the order.
-Defaults to return the latest version of the order if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Orders\" domain to decorate onto the order.
+            var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asat datetime at which to retrieve the order.
+Defaults to              return the latest version of each order if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Orders\" domain to decorate onto the order.
 These take the format {domain}/{scope}/{code} e.g. \"Orders/system/Name\". (optional)

             try
             {
                 // [EXPERIMENTAL] Fetch a given order.
-                Order result = apiInstance.GetOrder(scope, code, asAt, propertyKeys);
+                Order result = apiInstance.GetOrder(scope, id, asAt, propertyKeys);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)